-Many people live with the hepatitis C virus (HCV) without even knowing they have it.
-Hepatitis C, caused by HCV, damages the liver.
-About 15 to 30 percent of people with the virus clear it without treatment.
-This is called acute HCV and is rarely associated with life-threatening conditions.
+Some people may live with the hepatitis C virus (HCV) without knowing they have it.
+Hepatitis C, caused by HCV, may damage the liver and cause serious complications.

-The outlook and life expectancy for people with chronic HCV depends on how much of their liver is damaged.
-It also depends on how well a person responds to treatment.
+HCV is rarely fatal itself.
+The outlook and life expectancy for people with chronic hepatitis C depend on the existence and severity of complications.
+It also depends on how well a person responds to early treatment.

 Cases of hepatitis C in the United States